Attention Must Be Paid: Outsourced

 Initially, I thought I would talk about my favorite characters in this section, but frankly, I love all of the characters on this show – even Rajiv, the assistant manager you’re supposed to hate.
 He’s deliciously evil, but his motives are pure – he needs to become a manager so he can prove his worth to the family of the woman he loves… they all have great stories like that.
 Madhuri, who is at first portrayed to be soft spoken and demure has a tremendous singing voice that could take her to places most of us only dream of, but she is happy with her job at the telemarketing company that pays enough to support her family.

 I believe Outsourced was not renewed due to NBC’s own bungling – if they hadn’t moved the show’s time slot mid season, I doubt it’s rating would have fallen off so sharply.
 To expect TV watchers to have such loyalty after barely half a season is asking a lot – particularly the audience that has a hard time choosing between this and The Mentalist.
 In any case, I just don’t understand how they expected the NBC audience to watch three straight hours of sitcoms – especially since The Office and Parks & Recreation are almost the same show, even sharing some of the same actors.

-Posted on October 22, 2011, in Attention Must Be Paid and tagged Anisha Nagarajan, Attention Must Be Paid, Ben Rappaport, Diedrich Bader, Ken Kwapis, madhuri, Outsourced, Parvesh Cheena, Pippa Black, Rajiv, Rebecca Hazlewood, Rizwan Manji, Sacha Dhawan.
+Posted on October 22, 2011, in Attention Must Be Paid and tagged Anisha Nagarajan, Ben Rappaport, Diedrich Bader, Ken Kwapis, madhuri, Outsourced, Parvesh Cheena, Pippa Black, Rajiv, Rebecca Hazlewood, Rizwan Manji, Sacha Dhawan.
 Bookmark the permalink.
 3 Comments.